bnabriss/jquery-form-validation/README.md

 #### warning errors
-you can specify some rules as warning errors, this completable with bootstrap 3 (or your custom options) since it has `has-warnig` class for the parent `.form-group`
+you can specify some rules as warning errors, this completable with bootstrap 3 (or your custom options) since it has `has-warning` class for the parent `.form-group`
 ```html
 <form>
     <div class="form-group">